GoodRx/apns-client/docs/intro.rst

         # Check failures.
 Check codes in APNs reference docs.
         for token, reason in res.failed.items():
             code, errmsg = reason
+            # according to APNs protocol the token reported here
+            # is garbage (invalid or empty), stop using and remove it.
             print "Device failed: {0}, reason: {1}".format(token, errmsg)

         # Check failures not related to devices.